-The 'Producer' sets up the HD transmission:
+The 'Producer' sets up the transmission resources:

-- Transmitting as per § 3.9.2 [Technical guidelines for live transmission](#)
+- Transmitting as per § 3.6.2 [Technical guidelines for live transmission](#);

-- Secure signal consolidation circuits
+- Secure signal consolidation circuits;

-- Signal quality control
+- Signal quality control;

-- Coordination circuit management
+- Coordination circuit management;

-- Compliance tests with the Strasbourg Nodal at the latest 3 hours before the live broadcast
+- Compliance tests with the Strasbourg MCR at least 3 hours before the live broadcast and for a minimum of half an hour.

-If the 'Producer' is an ARTE Unit or associate member, it may hand over signal broadcast technical coordination and organisation to ARTE G.E.I.E.
+If the 'Producer' is an ARTE Unit or one of its associated partners, it may delegate signal broadcast and technical coordination to ARTE G.E.I.E., as well as qualitative validation.

 If it chooses to do so, the 'Producer' agrees to cover the financial cost of the resulting technical, human and logistics resources.